Drone Strike Kills 11 in North Kordofan Market; RSF Hits Omdurman, Damazin, and Abu Jubeiha in Coordinated Campaign

 Source A: SAF / SAF Supporters

-The SAF suspended Jeddah talks in August 2023 citing RSF bad faith: the RSF continued military operations during ceasefire periods, refused to withdraw from Khartoum residential areas, and used ceasefire discussions as cover to reposition forces.
-SAF argued the Jeddah process was unworkable because the RSF had no intention of accepting a political settlement that would subordinate it to civilian authority.
+The SAF suspended 2023 Jeddah talks citing RSF bad faith: RSF continued military operations during ceasefire periods and used discussions as cover to reposition forces.
+SAF argued the Jeddah process was unworkable because the RSF would not accept civilian authority.
+In May 2026, SAF formally derecognized RSF as a state institution (May 18) and removed Hemedti from the Transitional Sovereignty Council (May 19), signaling that SAF views its military position as strong enough to pursue total victory rather than negotiated settlement.

 Source B: RSF / RSF Allies